stan-dev/posteriordb/doc/CONTRIBUTING.md

 CONTRIBUTING CONTENT
 -------------

-Currently it is much simpler to add new content through R, but hopefully this will be simplified further on.
+It is currently much simpler to add new content through R, but hopefully, this will be simplified further on.

 ## Add content through R